Graduate Certificate: Conflict Process

 About the Certificate

-The graduate certificate in Conflict Process is designed for the professional who works regularly with conflict management and dispute resolution in her/his profession.
-Students learn the causes of conflict, the dynamics of conflict, and the variety of approaches for managing conflict.
+The graduate certificate in Conflict Process is designed for the professional who works regularly with conflict management and dispute resolution in their profession.
+Students learn the causes and dynamics of conflict, as well as the variety of approaches for managing conflict.
 Four required courses focus on conflict theory and practice in organizational, group and community contexts.
 The program's strong emphasis on integration of theory and practice develops students' knowledge and skills.

 Time Limit for Certificate Completion: 2 years, although the certificate is designed to be completed within a year